top of page

 Hope Moves Through Honesty

 Beloved, you don't have to conceal your pain to maintain your faith.
 Feeling "not okay" could be the entrance through which grace enters.
 On the other side of this season, you might discover that your brokenness was the very ground where God's love took root.
-I'm sharing this with you today because I feel led to do so, and since it has ministered to my heart, I hope it also provides comfort and encouragement to those who need it as well.
+I’m sharing this with you today because I feel led to do so, and pray it provides comfort and encouragement to someone who needs to hear this.

 Thank you for reading!